-UK prime minister expected to announce new anti-virus rules
+UK orders shops to close, nixes holiday mixing in London

 “We have alerted the World Health Organization and are continuing to analyze the available data to improve our understanding,” Whitty said in a statement.

+Viruses mutate regularly, and scientists have found thousands different of mutations among samples of the virus causing COVID-19.
+But many of these changes have no effect on how easily the virus spreads or how severe symptoms are.

+Even when a variant seems to be showing up more often someplace, it can be purely by chance.
+Scientists would need to study the genetic changes to see if they are influencing disease spread.

-Maria Van Kerkhove, WHO’s technical lead on COVID-19, told reporters this week that the U.N. health agency had “no evidence this variant behaves differently” and that it was similar to a variant initially reported among mink in Europe.
+Maria Van Kerkhove, WHO’s technical lead on COVID-19, told reporters after receiving notification from England this week that the U.N. health agency had “no evidence this variant behaves differently” and that it was similar to a variant initially reported among mink in Europe.
 She said scientists would study the virus strain to see if there might be any difference in how it prompts an immune response in people.

-Johnson is expected to announce to announce changes to current infection-prevention restrictions when he holds a news conference later Saturday.
+Johnson is expected to announce to announce changes to his country’s current infection-prevention restrictions when he holds a news conference later Saturday.

 London now has the highest case rates in England, and this week moved under the highest level of coronavirus restrictions in the country’s three-tier alert system.
 Most of southern England joined the capital in an expansion of Tier 3 rules Saturday, meaning a total of 38 million people — or 68% of England’s population — are living under the toughest rules.